na-na-hi/renget/archive/chrprompt2.md

 >>Character 3: "Insert a very long, compelling argument against the comment."
 >>>Character 2: Understandable have a nice day

-**Character name** (When asking a character a question, do something like this and write the new question on the bottom of the last asked question.)

--Question 1
--Question 2
--Question 3

-(Think of this as questions like ooo Elm, you're afraid of ghost oooo, gets heart attack and whatever.
-If you still don't get it, you can use the written questions below as references for yours on how it is done... or something.)
+**Categories**
 "Individual Questions" means you're asking a question to a particular character... self explanatory.

 "General Questions" means anyone can answer that particular question, or it's a particular group of people like former humans who can answer this question only, and so on.

-"Pair Questions" is something different from general questions, like it's a particular team, like you're asking a question for Team ~~Moon~~shine for example, and each of the members will answer based on what they think about the question, in character, of course.
-It can also be specific, like aura users, so like Lliam, KFC, Booker, and several others can answer this question (I forgor the rest, sorreh!!)
+"Pair Questions" is something different from general questions.
+These are aimed at a particular team, or a category of character.
+For example, you can ask a question to Team ~~Moon~~shine, and each of the members will answer based on what they think about the question (in character, of course).
+It can also apply to specific groups, like aura users (in this example, Aura-using characters like Lliam, KFC, Booker, Clara, etc. would answer).

 "Lore and Misc Questions" are questions about some lore about some characters, world building, and other questions about Clover Guild that aren't applicable to the things above.
 You may even ask questions to the authors themselves!
-(Write it as Chespin-anon for author and Chespin for character to not cause any confusion.)
+(When doing this, write it as Chespin-anon to indicate it's the author, and use Chespin for character himself, to not cause any confusion.)

 The edit code for this rentry is **anniversary**